CMeeg/next-azure/README.md

 > The name of the Resource Groups is based on a naming convention of `{resourcePrefix}-{environment}-{resourceSuffix}`.
 If you don't like this you can edit the PowerShell files to suit your needs.
 The same naming convention is used in the Bicep files for resource names - see the [Usage section](#change-the-resource-naming-conventions) for a description of how to change those.

 > The Service Connections created by the script "Grant access to all pipelines", which is done for convenience, but you can choose not to do this and configure specific [pipeline permissions](https://docs.microsoft.com/en-us/azure/devops/pipelines/policies/permissions?view=azure-devops#set-service-connection-permissions) if you wish.

-#### Create Environments in Azure DevOps

-Environments will be used to track deployments in Azure DevOps and to allow for approvals and checks to be put in place (if desired).

-To create the Environments:

-* Go to Pipelines > Environments, and create a New environment
-  * Name it `preview`
-  * Give it a description if you want to
-  * Leave all other settings as their defaults, and click Create
-* Repeat the above to create another environment named `prod` (production)
-* Edit the `prod` environment
-  * Click More actions > Approvals and checks
-  * Click Add
-    * Select Approvals, click Next
-    * Add Approvers e.g. yourself
-    * Set other options as you want
-    * Click Create

-> Approvals and checks is optional, but useful if you want to check the output of the "build" Pipeline stages before proceeding with the "deploy" stages - outputs from the build stages are available as Pipeline artifacts that can be downloaded and inspected before making a decision to proceed with the deploy stages.
-You may want to consider putting Approvals and checks on your `preview` environment also, even if just for the first few runs, as it will give you an opportunity to make sure the pipeline is doing what you expect.

 #### Create Variable Groups in Azure DevOps